Why Is Web Design Important?

 1. First Impressions Are Made in Milliseconds

 If your website looks dated, cluttered, or inconsistent, users assume the same about your business.
-Conversely, a clean, well-structured site signals competence, reliability, and professionalism.
+A clean, well-structured site signals competence, reliability, and professionalism before a visitor has consciously registered why.

 Pro Tip: Audit your homepage every six months.
 Check visual hierarchy, loading speed, and whether your primary call-to-action is immediately obvious above the fold.